 - There are many helpful hints on line.
 The internet can be a convenient source of information in a wide range of subject matter.
 Look at several sites before deciding which method of training will fit your life and concerns.
 Not every method works the first time so give it a chance.
 Try different methods.
 There is a lot of information out there.
-Click here for our pet care library or pet links page.
+Check out our training and behavior pages under Pet Resources.

-- Did you think about a pet psychologist?
-Maybe you don’t want to go that far.
-How about a local trainer?
-Consult with an animal behaviorist, dog trainer or obedience school.
+- Consult with an animal behaviorist, dog trainer or obedience school.
 Many of these classes and consultations are very inexpensive and yet have produced amazing results.

 - Discuss the problem with your vet.
 Your vet may be able to suggest a training method or even a medication to eliminate the problem.

 If the reason for your possible surrender of this pet is that you are relocating or moving, we recommend you consider the following information:

 - Finding housing that allows pets can sometimes be frustrating and costly.
 Try searching in local papers, online, or check with a local realtor.
 Asking for suggestions from a realtor does not mean you have to sign a contract.
 Most of these people live in the community and can be wonderful helpful neighbors.

 - Plan ahead and begin looking for housing that accepts pets as soon as you know you will be moving.
 Taking your time allows you more of a chance to consider your options.
 Your pet will thank you and you will find how easy it can be to move with your animal.

 Surrendering Your Animal

 When all else has been considered and you believe that surrendering your animal is the best option for you and your pet, we will happily accept your animal into our care.